0xFableOrg/xchain/README.md

 (signed!) message to the source chain, causing the relayer to be slashed.

-This system is only economically secure, and must be used in a way where the system can function with forged messages, as well as ensure that the loss incurred by a forged message is lesser than the relayer's bond.
+This system is only economically secure, and must be used in a way where the system can function with forged messages, as well as ensure that the loss incurred by a forged message is lower than the relayer's bond.
 In practice, this probably entails rate-limiting relayers in terms of economic value.

 There is also a question of how to ensure relayers actually deliver messages.
 At a minimum, we could